 The Mute Swan has been a Royal bird since around 1189.
-In 1483 an Act of Parliament was passed which enacted, inter alia, that only the monarch could grant possession of Swans, and thus a Swan Mark.
+In 1483 an Act of Parliament was passed which enacted that only the monarch could grant possession of Swans, and thus a Swan Mark.

 Swan Upping covers the non-tidal stretch of the river between Sunbury to Abingdon (although in earlier times it began at London Bridge).
 There are three teams, each of two boats and six men.
-The Queen’s men wear red and are commanded by the HM Swan Marker, the Vintners wear white and are commanded by their Swan Marker and the Dyers wear blue and are commanded by the Barge Master; each boat flies the Queen’s standard or a Company flag accordingly.
+The King’s men wear red and are commanded by the HM Swan Marker, the Vintners wear white and are commanded by their Swan Marker and the Dyers’ wear blue and are commanded by the Barge Master; each boat flies the King’s standard or a Company flag accordingly.
 All the Uppers are Thames Watermen and many are sons and grandsons of former Swan Uppers.

-As a result of the dramatic decline in numbers during the 1970’s HM the Queen and the two Companies commissioned an investigation which revealed the birds were suffering from lead poisoning caused by swallowing discarded lead fishing weights.
+As a result of the dramatic decline in numbers during the 1970’s, the late Queen Elizabeth II and the two Companies commissioned an investigation which revealed the birds were suffering from lead poisoning caused by swallowing discarded lead fishing weights.
 A subsequent ban on the use of lead weights has seen numbers slowly return to higher figures.

-The Dyers’ Company gives annual grants to three wildfowl charities – the Swan Sanctuary, Swan Lifeline, and Swan Support to assist with the care of our swans.
+The Dyers’ Company gives annual grants to four wildfowl charities – the Swan Sanctuary, Swan Lifeline, Berwick Swan and Wildlife Trust and Swan Support to assist with the care of our swans.